- The Trans-Siberian Railway opens with travel between Moscow and the furtherest far-eastern outposts of Russia.

-- Einstein publishes his "Special Theory of Relativity".
+- During research at the Swiss Federal Polytechnic in Zurich, Einstein publishes his "Special Theory of Relativity".

 The school board authorizes Salem's first high school, built on the block bounded by Marion & Center Streets and High & Church Streets.
 Central School, originally at that location, was moved for the new construction.
 The modern, rectangular stone building had a system that circulated air in the classrooms every 6 minutes.
 It had 16 large classrooms, a library, and laboratories.
 In the basement were restrooms, a furnace room and a bicycle room.
 This year the third floor held an unfinished gym, assembly hall and stage.
 These rooms were eventually finished, with the gym and assembly hall completed in Italian style décor.
 Salem High School was dedicated in ceremonies held on the evening of January 1, 1906.